-7.3.
-Water conservation
+7.2 Water conservation

 The Entity should communicate/ offer training on optimizing water use.
-Notably, within farms with irrigation, efficient irrigation technologies and water management to minimize wastage and avoid leaching to the surrounding environment should be considered.
+Notably, within farms with irrigation, efficient irrigation technologies and water management to minimize wastage and avoid leaching to the surrounding environment should be taken into account.
 The communication should be relevant to the context assessment carried out by the IMC.